Peleg-rag/Expanding-_the_amyloid_landscape/README.md

 # Expanding-_the_amyloid_landscape

-This repository contains a Python pipeline for identifying and characterizing fibril-forming peptides based on biochemical features, secondary-structure predictions (Jpred), and aggregation/secondary-structure-switch analysis (Tango).
+This repository contains a Python pipeline for identifying and characterizing alpha-helical or secondary structure switch fibril-forming peptides of toxic and virulant peptides.
+The prediction based on biochemical features and secondary-structure predictions (Jpred, Tango) and works on selected toxicity-related keywords form Uniprot:
+- antimicrobial (KW-0929).
+- amphibian defence peptide (KW-0878)
+- antiviral defence (KW-0051)
+- antiviral protein (KW-0930)
+- pathogenicity (KW-0568)
+- prion (KW-0640)
+- virulence (KW-0834)
+- toxin (KW-0800).

 The code is designed so that **users only need to place the required input files in the correct directories and run `main.py`**.